The Mendoza Lab's team includes full-time staff members and part-time employees who assist with studies. Learn more about part-time opportunities.

 Alan Waite is the clinical research associate for the walking school bus study at Seattle Children's Research Institute.
 Having grown up as a student in Seattle Public Schools, he enjoys the partnership with the district on the study.
 Alan received his BA in psychology from Whitworth University.
 Prior to joining Children's, he was the lead coordinator for a study focused on the criminal justice process in King County.

-The research assessment specialists are trained members of the research team and are involved in many parts of the research process.
-The research assessment specialists are in charge of recruiting students and their parents to be part of the study, collecting data during assessments and managing data to ensure everything is complete and accurate.
-While research assessment specialists may take on specific roles and responsibilities, they all work together as a team to ensure the study runs smoothly.
+The research assistants are trained members of the research team and are involved in many parts of the research process.
+The research assistants are in charge of recruiting students and their parents to be part of the study, collecting data during assessments and managing data to ensure everything is complete and accurate.
+While research assistants may take on specific roles and responsibilities, they all work together as a team to ensure the study runs smoothly.